ropensci-archive/roweb2/content/blog/2018-03-06-weathercan.md

 Combining data in general
 -------------------------

 I hope these examples will help guide you in the many ways in which you can integrate `weathercan` data into other data sets.
-There are many different types of data to integrate, but generally, the same principals apply to merging `weathercan` data as to merging all data:
+There are many different types of data to integrate, but generally, the same principles apply to merging `weathercan` data as to merging all data:

 -   Make sure your data is summarized to the appropriate level first (i.e. don't try to merge hourly data with yearly data)
 -   Make sure you join data by the correct columns (i.e. include your index columns as well as the appropriate time/date column)